Tree Report Old Oak

 Tree Report Old Oak - Hazardous Tree

-We were asked by a client to provide a Tree Report and Arborist Assessment of a grand old Oak in a back garden in one of Melbourne’s Eastern Suburbs
+We were asked by a client to provide a Tree Report and Arborist Assessment for a grand old Oak in one of Melbourne’s eastern suburbs.

 As can be seen circled in red in the image below, this old Oak the Tree Report was required for was huge and dominated the whole back garden area of the property which had an older weather board home to the front.